 At midnight the famous ‘bun scrambling’ event takes place in front of the Pak Tai Temple, the oldest and most important temple on the island.
 It’s an incredible spectacle as well-trained competitors race to scramble up a 20 metre tower covered with buns, collecting as many of them as they can in three minutes.

-To get to Cheung Chau, you’ll need to line up early to get a ferry ticket from Central Pier #5, because on festival day the ferries fill up quickly and lines are very, very long.
+Keep in mind that you’ll need to line up early to get a ferry tickee, because on festival day the ferries fill up quickly and lines are very, very long.
 Often people are turned away as the boat reaches capacity.
+There may be extra ferries scheduled.